michaelvl/osm-analytic-tracker/kubernetes/README.md

 ## Metrics

 The Helm-based deployment enable Prometheus-style metrics and a Grafana dashboard are available [here](osmtracker-grafana-dashboard.json?raw=true).
 The dashboard is shown below:

 ![Image](grafana-dashboard.png?raw=true)

+The first row presents the general overview of the status of the tracker service
+- the following rows contain information that is mostly useful for debugging problems.
+The panels in the first row shows:

+- Replication lag relative to OpenStreetMap.
+Since updates are published from OpenStreetMap every minute, the lag should generally be less than two minutes
+  - worst case a little above two minutes.

+- Replication sequence number rate.
+Since a new sequence number is used for each minutely diff from OpenStreetMap, this value should be approximately 1.

+- The rate of changesets in the minutely diffs.
+Generally this should be larger than zero (unless everyone stops editing OpenStreetMap data).

 The metrics exported are: